Nemours study offers picture of parents’ COVID vaccine hesitancy

 Researchers at Nemours Children’s Health want to use the results of a newly-published study to boost COVID vaccination rates - especially among particular groups.

-Dr. Ly Phan, a pediatrician and Paul Enlow, a pediatric psychologist, surveyed 1,500 parents and caregivers last spring about whether they would
+Dr. Ly Phan, a pediatrician and Paul Enlow, a pediatric psychologist, surveyed 1,500 parents and caregivers last spring about whether they would vaccinate their kids.

 They found greater uncertainty among parents of younger children, Black children, and those from economically-disadvantaged and rural communities.